De Kuip: Concerts

 The stadium has hosted concerts since 1978.
 The first show was headlined by Bob Dylan, with special guest Eric Clapton, on 23 June 1978.
+The Rolling Stones followed with three shows in 1982.
+Other international acts performing in De Kuip were Michael Jackson, Madonna, Pink Floyd, Prince, Bruce Springsteen, Simon and Garfunkel and U2.
 David Bowie held his dress rehearsals and subsequently opened his 1987 Glass Spider Tour at the stadium.
 In 1995, René Froger became the first Dutch artist to headline at De Kuip, and he sold out two shows.
 In 2008, Kane became the first Dutch band to headline the stadium.
 In 2019, Marco Borsato held five concerts at De Kuip to increase his total to 14, breaking The Rolling Stones' past venue record of 10.

 In April 2024, the municipality of Rotterdam announced that with the construction of new houses nearby concerts would no longer take place at De Kuip beginning in 2026, to eliminate noise pollution in the area.
 De Kuip will receive 12 million euros from Rotterdam as compensation.
 Three concerts from the Dutch band Di-rect from 12 to 14 June 2025 are scheduled to be the final shows in the stadium.